damiendart/robotinaponcho/index.markdown

 Hello!
 I'm Damien Dart, and this is my personal site.
 I'm an occasional computer person, specialising in front-end web development with HTML, CSS, JavaScript, and stuff.
-I'm an even less frequent illustrator, too.
+I'm also an even less frequent illustrator.

 ## Stuff I've made